Disclaimer: As this is an affiliate site, I’ll earn a small commission from qualified purchases, at no additional cost to you.

 03. Best for 15000 BTU AC Unit: Briggs & Stratton P4500 PowerSmart Series Inverter Generator

 If you’re looking for a reliable source to power your 15000 BTU RV air conditioner then have a look at the P4500 PowerSmart Series from Briggs & Stratton.

 This powerful inverter generator produces sufficient surge and rated watts to power your AC unit.
-Moreover, once the unit is up and running, you’re left with the power to run a microwave, refrigerator, and few small items.
+Moreover, once the unit is up and running, you’re left with the power to run a microwave, refrigerator, and a few small items.

-This portable generator can keep you powered for up to 16 hours at 25% load on a single tank (3.4 gallons) of gasoline.
+This portable generator can keep you powered for up to 16 hours at a 25% load on a single tank (3.4 gallons) of gasoline.
 This means fewer visits to the gas station and less fuel to carry for your trip.

 The unit can be started either using the electric or recoil start.
 The electric start provides an easy start with a push of a button.
 However, the recoil starter hands you a guarantee that the unit can be started if ever the electric start fails.